 One such technology that is leading the change in manufacturing space is the Industrial Internet of Things (IIoT) which is also known as the Industrial Internet or Industry 4.0.
-By combining machine-to-machine communication with big data analytics in an industry, IIoT can drive unprecedented levels of efficiency, productivity, and performance.
+By combining machine-to-machine communication with big data analytics in industry, IIoT can drive unprecedented levels of efficiency, productivity, and performance.

-“As per the analytical reports, the industrial internet of things will reinvent many sectors that account for approximately two-thirds of the global economic output hence driving economic gains of 14.2 trillion dollars by 2030.”
+“As per the analytical reports of Accenture, the industrial internet of things (IIoT) will reinvent many sectors that account for approximately two-thirds of the global economic output hence driving economic gains of 14.2 trillion dollars by 2030.”

-There is a constant need for uninterrupted connectivity if an enterprise is planning to go IIoT.
+There is a constant need for uninterrupted connectivity if an enterprise is planning to adopt the IIoT.
 Even while using Internet connectivity, its availability of 100% is nearly impossible.
 Either for maintenance or for some other reason, at one point of time, there’s always a possibility of a loss of connectivity.

-If an enterprise is planning to implement IIoT technology in their system, the critical need is to be present with an unremitted connection.
+If an enterprise is planning to implement the IIoT technology in its system, the critical need is to be present with an unremitted connection.
 It would be best to make sure to use the proper cables and set a system that guarantees zero data loss—even in case of connectivity Issues.

 Related Blog: Top 10 Challenges Enterprises Face in IoT Implementation